yurovant/the-great-suspender--no-track/README.md

 <h3>The Great Suspender fork without analytics tracking</h3>
 <hr>

-Modified version of "The Great Suspender" without analytics tracking and rogue JavaScript files from an anonymous developer who is now in control of the GitHub source and web store versions.
+Modified version of `The Great Suspender` extension without analytics tracking and rogue JavaScript files from an anonymous developer who is now in control of the GitHub source and web store versions.
 I forked it for my personal use.

 <h3>Read more</h3>